OptimalDesignLab/optimaldesignlab-wiki/en/pages/pdesolver/drp.md

 # Example of how to run a PDESolver case on DRP

-You'll a suitable input file for PDESolver, and two shell scripts for running tasks on SLURM on DRP.
+You'll need a suitable input file for PDESolver, and two shell scripts for running tasks on SLURM on DRP.

 I'll call the two shell scripts `job.sh` and `slurm_job.sh`.
 Here's the contents of `job.sh`: